Loading…

 | Healthcare integrations | 150+ native integrations, including paths to BAA-covered Slack Enterprise Grid, HubSpot, Salesforce, Google Workspace, Zoom for Healthcare. | Strong general integrations.
 Healthcare-specific integration paths are limited. | Jotform |

-| Cost for a 5-person practice | $39/month total.
+| Cost for a 5-person practice | $99/month billed annually total.
 Same plan covers all clinicians and admins. | Enterprise pricing, custom quote.
 Almost always $1,000+/month for HIPAA-eligible tier. | Jotform |

 | Audit trail and compliance documentation | Submission audit logs, account activity, 2FA.
 Decision log we produce as part of every HIPAA setup. | Available on Enterprise.
 Equivalent posture once you are at that tier. | Tie |